 Optimization for category and archive pages

-Exclude irrelevant categories from the robots.txt file
+Exclude irrelevant categories in robots.txt file

 Block indexing of content archives

-Regular updates of the robots.txt file
+Regular updates to the robots.txt file

-Monitor changes to plugins and themes
+Monitor changes made by plugins and themes

-In addition to monitoring changes made by plugins and themes, it's also advisable to regularly review the directives in your robots.txt file to adapt them to the evolution of your site.
-For example, if you add new features to your site or change the structure of your content, you may need to adjust the directives in your file to reflect these changes.
-Regular revision of your robots.txt file ensures that your site is correctly indexed and optimized for search engines.
+In addition to monitoring plugin and theme changes, it's also recommended that you regularly review your robots.txt file directives to keep pace with changes to your site.
+For example, if you add new features to your site or change the structure of your content, you may need to adjust your file directives to reflect these changes.
+Regularly reviewing your robots.txt file ensures that your site is properly indexed and optimized for search engines.

 Common mistakes to avoid